reddit/baseplate.py/docs/baseplate/core.rst

        ... snip ...

-When a request is made which routes to the ``do_something`` handler, a :py:class:`~baseplate.core.RootSpan` is automatically created.
-If the incoming request has trace headers, we construct the root span to be identical to the child span in the upstream service.
+When a request is made which routes to the ``do_something`` handler, a :py:class:`~baseplate.core.ServerSpan` is automatically created.
+If the incoming request has trace headers, we construct the server span to be identical to the child span in the upstream service.
 When we call ``request.some_redis_client.ping()`` in the handler, Baseplate will create a child :py:class:`~baseplate.core.Span` object to represent the time taken talking to redis.

-The creation of the root and child spans will trigger updates on all the :py:class:`~baseplate.core.RootSpanObserver` and :py:class:`~baseplate.core.SpanObserver` objects registered.
+The creation of the server and child spans will trigger updates on all the :py:class:`~baseplate.core.ServerSpanObserver` and :py:class:`~baseplate.core.SpanObserver` objects registered.
 Because we called ``baseplate.configure_metrics`` in our setup, this means we have observers that send statsd metrics so Baseplate will automatically send metrics on how long it